 Pricing: Hootsuite offers a free plan, three subscription plans and custom pricing for enterprise clients.
 The Professional plan is $99 per month and includes one user and 10 social accounts.
 The Team plan costs $249 per month for three users and 20 social accounts.
 The Business plan costs $739 per month for five users and 35 social accounts.
 All these prices are based on annual billing.

 Why Should You Check Out Buffer Alternatives?

 The main focus of Buffer is content scheduling and posting.
-It’s one of the top picks, especially for beginners or those looking to start with a free plan.
+With over 2,168 users worldwide in 2023, it’s one of the top picks, especially for beginners or those looking to start with a free plan.
 You can also use it for other popular tasks like planning, analytics, and reporting.
 Though, one feature that it doesn’t offer is social listening.
 Depending on your digital marketing strategy, this can be a deal-breaker.
 Hence, one reason why you might want to explore other options too.

 Here are some of the pros and cons to keep in mind before you settle on Buffer:

 Pros of Buffer

 - It integrates with all the main social media platforms.